Wolf3s/xbmc4xbox-python/python/Doc/c-api/typeobj.rst

-   destructor function should free all references which the instance owns, free all memory buffers owned by the instance (using the freeing function corresponding to the allocation function used to allocate the buffer), and finally (as its last action) call the type's :c:member:`~PyTypeObject.tp_free` function.
-If the type is not subtypable (doesn't have the :const:`Py_TPFLAGS_BASETYPE` flag bit set), it is permissible to call the object deallocator directly instead of via :c:member:`~PyTypeObject.tp_free`.
+   destructor function should free all references which the instance owns, free all memory buffers owned by the instance (using the freeing function corresponding to the allocation function used to allocate the buffer), and finally (as its last action) call the type's :attr:`tp_free` function.
+If the type is not subtypable (doesn't have the :const:`Py_TPFLAGS_BASETYPE` flag bit set), it is permissible to call the object deallocator directly instead of via :attr:`tp_free`.
 The object deallocator should be the one used to allocate the instance; this is normally :c:func:`PyObject_Del` if the instance was allocated using :c:func:`PyObject_New` or :c:func:`PyObject_VarNew`, or :c:func:`PyObject_GC_Del` if the instance was allocated using